nkrusch/nkrusch.github.io/index.md

 [Thomas Rubiano](https://people.irisa.fr/Thomas.Rubiano/) on the [StATyCC project](https://spots.augusta.edu/caubert/research/statycc/).
 StATyCC stands for "Static Analyses of Program Flows: Types and Certificate for Complexity."
-I have significantly contributed to refactoring and documentation of our implementation of pymwp, which is an implementation of mwp-analysis of C code in Python ([source code](https://github.com/statycc/pymwp) and [documentation](https://statycc.github.io/pymwp/)).
+I have contributed significantly to development and documentation of our implementation of pymwp, which is an implementation of mwp-analysis of C code in Python ([source code](https://github.com/statycc/pymwp) and [documentation](https://statycc.github.io/pymwp/)).
 I also gave a talk about